Top 10 Stargazing Spots in Israel

 5. Hadera River Park

 Surprisingly, this park stands near an old sewage system and a power station but has been beautifully cleaned and renovated, so much so that a night walk along the Hadera River to Givat Olga Beach is a must for stargazers.

 The park’s trail is simply marvelous under the moonlight, and there are man-made waterfalls and pools along the way, as well as archaeological and historic sites.

 6. Timna Valley

 Just north of Eilat lies a historic site and an ancient attraction – Timna Park.
-One can’t go wrong with a night full of stargazing on top of the ancient copper mines, while surrounded with magnificent natural formations created by wind, humidity, and water erosion, such as Solomon’s Pillars, the Mushroom, and the Arches.
+One can’t go wrong with a night full of stargazing of the Israeli night sky on top of the ancient copper mines, while surrounded by magnificent natural formations created by wind, humidity, and water erosion, such as Solomon’s Pillars, the Mushroom, and the Arches.
 Overnight camping is available to anybody who is interested.

 7. Borot Lutz

 If you are a fan of floral aromas that fill the night air while you are stargazing, then you must visit the Lutz Cisterns!
 At the end of winter / in early spring, the yellow desert gets covered with various lovely flowers, such as anemones and tulips.

 There is a free campground site there, and a circular walking trail that takes you to the amazing lookouts, ancient agricultural terraces and cisterns, and even a Nabatean farmhouse.